 Research Statement Summary

 With the advent of high throughput technologies in biomedical research, vast amount of high-dimensional biological datasets have been generated to characterize biological systems and diseases.
-Particularly next generation sequencing (NGS) technology has being employed by experimentalists to measure genetic, epigenetic and structural changes in DNA and RNA, and generated terabytes of data such as DNA methylation, copy number alteration, mRNA expression and microRNA expression.
-The availability of these high throughput and complex datasets require new computational methods to be developed to analyze and integrate these data to answer high impact biological questions.
+Particularly next generation sequencing (NGS) technology has being employed to measure genetic, epigenetic and structural changes in DNA and RNA.
+Petabytes of data such as DNA methylation, copy number alteration, mRNA expression and microRNA expression are publicly available.
+The availability of these high throughput and complex datasets require new computational methods to be developed to analyze and integrate them to answer high impact biological questions.

-My research goal is to develop open-source computational tools that integrate high throughput biological datasets i) to reverse engineer disease-specific gene regulatory networks and ii) to compute predictive models for biological processes and clinical outcomes.
+The research goal of my group is to develop open-source computational tools that integrate high throughput biological datasets i) to reverse engineer disease-specific gene regulatory networks and ii) to compute predictive models for biological processes and clinical outcomes.

-In my group’s most recent work, we developed a tool to reverse engineer cancer-specific gene regulatory networks in high accuracy.
+In my group’s most recent work, we developed a tool called ProcessDriver to detect copy number-based drivers and associated biological processes in cancer (see Figure 1). to reverse engineer cancer-specific gene regulatory networks in high accuracy.
 We also developed a Bioconductor package to analyze, cluster and visualize RNA-seq data.
-I also collaborated in a project where we analyzed RNA-seq data from prostate cancer cell lines to study the role of MST1 localization in prostate cancer development.
-In the future, I am planning to extend my current work to other types of high dimensional biological datasets such as long non-coding RNA and microRNA expression and build genome-wide gene regulatory networks.
+We recently conducted a study where we analyzed RNA-seq data from prostate cancer cell lines to study the role of MST1 localization in prostate cancer development.